Home / HIPEC Surgery in India

 How to Prepare for HIPEC Surgery?

-• Arrange family support, transport and postoperative care at home early
+• Arrange family support and postoperative care.

 How is the HIPEC Procedure Performed?